rugbyprof/2143-ObjectOrientedProgramming/Assignments/Program-03/README.md

 	Set the color of the CURRENT to the color of the NEIGHBOR.
 ```
-Don't forget pythons `random.choice` function to help with this filter.
-Here is an example:
+Don't forget that dealing with pixels near the border of the image could result in a pixel that is "off" the image itself (value < 0 or value > image_size).
+Pythons `random.choice` function could help with this problem.
+Here is an example where we don't allow any choices to be below 0:

 ```python
 # assume i is some number between 0 and width of your image.